supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

 -  Exercise 01: Clone an existing repository
 -  Exercise 02: Save work with commits